nartc/automapper-transformer-plugin/README.md

 }
 ```

 This allows `@nartc/automapper` to look at these models and run the `static function` to hold the metadata for each model, exactly like what `@AutoMap()` would do for you.
-In fact, internally, `@nartc/automapper` calls the static function and iterates over the result then call `AutoMap()` directly.
+In fact, internally, `@nartc/automapper` calls the static function and iterates over the result then calls `AutoMap()` directly.

 ### Limitations

-**Transformers** bring great values to developers but they are an experimental feature in **TypeScript**.
+**Transformers** bring great value to developers but they are an experimental feature in **TypeScript**.
 Hence, to use it, you'd need to modify your build steps directly and each build tool has different setup.

 `@nartc/automapper-transformer-plugin` will only add the minimum amount of code relating to the `@AutoMap()` decorator.
 If you want to have extra options (options from `class-transformer` library), you'd want to still decorate the fields manually.